Gforcex/OpenGraphic/README.md

 * [gapid](https://github.com/google/gapid) Graphics API Debugger by google
 * [vogl](https://github.com/ValveSoftware/vogl) OpenGL capture / playback debugger by valve
 * [apitrace](https://github.com/apitrace/apitrace) Tools for tracing OpenGL, Direct3D, and other graphics APIs
+* [BuGLe](https://sourceforge.net/projects/bugle/) BuGLe combines a graphical OpenGL debugger with a selection of filters on the OpenGL command stream.
+The debugger allows viewing of state, textures, framebuffers and shaders, while the filters allow for logging, error checking, video capture and more.
 * Other: **gDEBugger**, **NVIDIA Nsight**, **Microsoft PIX**
 ## SDK&Tutorial
 #### API Samples